Asker station: Facilities

 Asker Station is situated on the Drammen Line, at a distance of 23.83 km from Oslo Central Station at an elevation of 104.6 m above mean sea level.
 The station is the terminus of two other lines: it is the southwestern terminus of the double-tracked Asker Line and the northeastern terminus of the single-tracked Spikkestad Line.
 To the northeast of the station all tracks run into a twin-tubed tunnel, one tube which is the 416 m Asker Tunnel on the Drammen Line.
 The other is the 3.5 km Skaugum Tunnel of the Asker Line.
 To the southwest the main tracks on the Drammen Line run into the Lieråsen Tunnel, while the Spikkestad Line branches off to the south.

 The station has six tracks, served by two island platforms and two side platforms.
 They are numbered 1 through 6, with track 1 closest to the town.
 It is located at a bus terminal, operated by Akershus Kollektivterminaler.
-The station is not manned, but is equipped with ticket vending machines and features and indoor waiting room and kiosk.
+The station is not staffed, but is equipped with ticket vending machines and features and indoor waiting room and kiosk.
 All platforms are covered.
 The station features locked bicycle parking, a taxi stand, and 544 parking spaces.

 The station is located next to the town square in Asker.
 The station has been built to give a monumental impression, with the platforms, bus terminal and walkways built with a common style, using untreated concrete, untreated wood, glass, steel and zinc roofs.
 The walkways have been built with massive, visible wooden girders.
 The underpass has been decorated by artists Sven Påhlsson and Erik Wøllo.
 It includes LED-lights aimed along the concrete walls which vary their colors and a sound track playing electronic music.